letelescope/ascom-flat-panel/README.md

 #### Pre-requisites

-- [Download](https://www.arduino.cc/en/software/) and nstall the Arduino IDE
+- [Download](https://www.arduino.cc/en/software/) and install the Arduino IDE
 - [Downlaod](https://wiki.seeedstudio.com/Seeeduino-XIAO/#software) and configure the Seeduino XIAO board for the Arduino IDE

 #### Compile and upload the firmware